RiickyRiick/order-summary/README.md

 --went on desgining the button by adding its necessary color, borders, and background-color for inactive and active states.

---and finshed off with the last paragraph and header
+--and finshed off with the last paragraph and footer

 ### Built with